mercury2269/book-notes/content/posts/atomic-habits.md

 Ask yourself, "Who is the type of person that could get the outcome I want?"

 Habits are not about having something.
 They are about _becoming_ someone.

 ... the cue triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and, ultimately, becomes associated with the cue.
 Together, these four steps form a neurological feedback loop - cue, craving, response, reward;

 You need to be aware of your habits before you can change them.

+### The Man Who Didn't Look Right

+In order to change our habits we must be first aware of them.
+James provides couple of tools:

 Pointing-and-Calling raises your level of awareness from non-conscious habit to a more conscious level by verbalizing your actions.
+If you want to cut back on eating cookies, before you are about to eat one, say out load, "I'm about about to eat this cookie, but I don't need it.
+Eating it will cause me to gain weight and hurt my health."

 The Habit Scorecard is a simple exercise you can use to become more aware of your behavior.